vistormu/xpeto/README.md

 <a href="https://github.com/vistormu/xpeto" target="_blank" title="go to the repo"><img width="196px" alt="xpeto logo" src="/docs/logo.png"></a>

-# xpeto<br>a simple ECS 2D game engine for Go
+# xpeto<br>a silly ECS 2D game engine in Go for silly games

-_xpeto_ is a simple 2D game engine written in Go, following the ECS architecture.
+_xpeto_ is a simple 2D game engine written in Go to help you create your silly games quickly and easily

+- entity-component-system (ECS) architecture
+- state-driven game loop
+- consistent API
+- extensible by design

 <br>